 Hands up, who wants a glowing complexion for the new season ahead?
 The constant cold can dry out your skin and make it look a bit dull and dehydrated.
 A regular facial is a great way to maintain a healthy complexion so here is a step-by-step guide to an at-home facial.
 Your skin will love you for it…

-- Cleanse your face and neck with a micellar water such as Superdrug’s B.Pure Micellar Water, £4.49 (vegan).
+- Cleanse your face and neck with a micellar water such as Superdrug’s B.Pure Micellar Water, £4.49 (vegan) followed by a cream cleanser such as Tropic Smoothing Cleanser, £18 (vegan).

 - Gently exfoliate your skin using a face scrub.
 I love the award-winning range of skincare by Urban Veeda.
 There are different ranges depending on your ‘dosha’ – an Ayurvedic term used to describe the physical and emotional tendencies within the mind and body.
 Visit Urban Veeda to find out which dosha you are.
 Available from Waitrose, £11.99 (vegan).